jen-taylor-shopify/JavaScript-fundamentals/callback-functions-and-promises.md

 **TL;DR**
 - A callback function is a function passed into another function as an argument, which is then invoked inside the outer function to complete some kind of routine or action.
+- The function is expected to "call back" (execute) the function argument at a given time.
 - They are often used to continue code execution after an asynchronous operation has completed.

-**Example: setTimeout**
+**Example: An asynchronous callback**
 ```
-setTimeout(() => console.log("Tick"), 500);
+document.queryselector("#callback-btn")
+    .addEventListener("click", function() {
+      console.log("User has clicked on the button!");
+});
 ```
-This example waits a certain number of milliseconds.
-Once it waits the given number of milliseconds, it calls a function.
+- This example waits until it observes the `click` event.
+- Only once it hears the click event will it run the second argument's code.

 It becomes less useful if you perform multiple async actions in a row
 - this is because you have to keep passing new functions in to handle the continuation of the computation after the action

-Asyncronicity is _contagious_
+**Asyncronicity is _contagious_**
-- any function that calls a function that works asynchronously must itself be asynchronous and use a callback (or similar mechanism) to deliver a result
+- any function that calls a function that works asynchronously must itself be asynchronous and use a callback (or similar mechanism) to deliver a result.
+-

-**Example: Asynchronous callback**
+**Example: Another asynchronous callback**
 ```
 const btn = document.querySelector('button');